Gordian Knot

-The Cutting of the Gordian Knot is an Ancient Greek legend associated with Alexander the Great in Gordium in Phrygia, who in 333 BC when challenged to unloose the complex Knot, of great local fame, instead of exercising genius in untangling it laboriously as expected, dramatically cut through it with his sword, thus exercising another form of mental genius, of a highly pragmatic and determined nature.
-It is thus used as a metaphor for a seemingly intractable problem which is solved by exercising an unexpectedly direct, novel, rule-bending, decisive and simple approach to the problem that removes the perceived constraints.
+The cutting of the Gordian Knot is an Ancient Greek legend associated with Alexander the Great in Gordium in Phrygia, regarding a complex knot that tied an oxcart.
+Reputedly, whoever could untie it would be destined to rule all of Asia.
+In 333 BC, Alexander was challenged to untie the knot.
+Instead of untangling it laboriously as everyone expected, he dramatically cut through it with his sword.
+This is used as a metaphor for inventing an unexpected method to solve a seemingly intractable problem.

 Legend

-The Phrygians were without a king, but an oracle at Telmissus (the ancient capital of Lycia) decreed that the next man to enter the city driving an ox-cart should become their king.
+The Phrygians had no king, but an oracle at Telmissus (the ancient capital of Lycia) decreed that the next man to enter the city driving an ox-cart should become king.
 A peasant farmer named Gordias drove into town on an ox-cart and was immediately declared king.
 Out of gratitude, his son Midas dedicated the ox-cart to the Phrygian god Sabazios (whom the Greeks identified with Zeus) and tied it to a post with an intricate knot of cornel bark (Cornus mas).
 The knot was later described by Roman historian Quintus Curtius Rufus as comprising "several knots all so tightly entangled that it was impossible to see how they were fastened".

 The ox-cart still stood in the palace of the former kings of Phrygia at Gordium in the fourth century BC when Alexander the Great arrived, at which point Phrygia had been reduced to a satrapy, or province, of the Persian Empire.
-An oracle had declared that any man who could unravel its elaborate knots was destined to become ruler of all of Asia.
-Alexander the Great wanted to untie the knot but struggled to do so.
-He then reasoned that it would make no difference how the knot was loosed, so he drew his sword and sliced it in half with a single stroke.
-In an alternative version of the story, Alexander the Great loosed the knot by pulling the linchpin from the yoke.

-Sources from antiquity agree that Alexander the Great was confronted with the challenge of the knot, but his solution is disputed.
-Both Plutarch and Arrian relate that, according to Aristobulus, Alexander the Great pulled the linchpin from the pole to which the yoke was fastened, exposing the two ends of the cord and allowing him to untie the knot without having to cut through it.
+An oracle had declared that any man who could unravel its elaborate knots was destined to rule over all of Asia.
+Alexander the Great wanted to untie the knot but struggled to do so before reasoning that it would make no difference how the knot was loosed.
+Sources from antiquity disagree on his solution.
+In one version of the story, he drew his sword and sliced it in half with a single stroke.
+However, Plutarch and Arrian relate that, according to Aristobulus, Alexander pulled the linchpin from the pole to which the yoke was fastened, exposing the two ends of the cord and allowing him to untie the knot without having to cut through it.
 Some classical scholars regard this as more plausible than the popular account.
 Literary sources of the story include Arrian (Anabasis Alexandri 2.3), Quintus Curtius (3.1.14), Justin's epitome of Pompeius Trogus (11.7.3), and Aelian's De Natura Animalium 13.1.

-Alexander the Great later went on to conquer Asia as far as the Indus and the Oxus, thus fulfilling the prophecy.
+Alexander the Great later went on to conquer Asia as far as the Indus and the Oxus, thus partially fulfilling the prophecy.